OliverGilan/olivergilan.github.io/content/_index.md

 <br>

 I work at [Census](https://www.getcensus.com).
 We are the first reverse ETL tool and our mission is enabling companies to use their data warehouse as a source of truth to power all of their operations.
+We are growing fast and looking for new talent to join us.
+Here's why you would enjoy working with us:
+- We are still small so there's no end to the interesting work that needs to be done and the opportunity for you to have an impact.
+- Everyone who works here has a high IQ and even higher EQ.
+Being able to rely on your coworkers for support and trusting that they'll handle things competently is a phenomenal feeling.
+- There's as little bureaucracy as one could expect and you'll be completely empowered to ship fast and improve our systems/product without roadblocks.
+- It's highly motivating and fulfilling to have users declare their appreciation for code that you wrote and that happens just about every day here!

-We are growing fast and if you like my blog there's a good chance you'll like working with me!
-If you're interested in working with a group of people that are all highly competent, driven, and passionate then I encourage you to apply to our [open positions](https://getcensus.com/careers?utm_source=workwitholiver).
+If you're interested I encourage you to apply to our [open positions](https://getcensus.com/careers?utm_source=workwitholiver).